 Upper and lower limb fractures, breaks and dislocations

 Mr Gordon is committed to advancing the future of orthopaedic surgery by investigating both established and new technologies and techniques.
-He holds an Honorary Senior Lecturer position at University College London (UCL) where he lectures and conducts research.
-His interests include ankle instability (recurrent sprains), cartilage regeneration, hallux valgus (bunions) and patient satisfaction.
+He holds an Honorary Senior Lecturer position at University College London (UCL).
+His interests include minimally invasive surgery for hallux valgus (bunions), ankle instability (recurrent sprains), cartilage regeneration and patient satisfaction.
 He has published his research extensively in international journals and has written book chapters in major orthopaedic textbooks.
 He has presented his research globally, winning prizes for his work and has been invited to lecture as guest speaker.
-He continues to be involved in undergraduate and post graduate teaching and training.
+He continues to be involved in post graduate teaching and training.
 Read More

 British Orthopaedic Foot and Ankle Society